osm2pgsql-dev/osm2pgsql/docs/migrations.md

 It is frequently better to reimport as this will also recluster the tables and remove table or index bloat.

+## 0.93 unprojected slim coordinates ##

+The method of storing coordinates in the slim tables has changed.
+There is no migration and a reload is required.

 ## 0.91 default projection ##

 The default projection was moved from 900913 to 3857.
 This does not effect